leandrobalta/car-blink-hack/index.md

 To make our lives easier, some documents provide highly relevant information about the CAN buses in vehicles: the **Repair Manual** and the **Wiring Diagram**.
 These documents aren't perfect and won't explicitly tell you how to hack your car, but they contain valuable information about the electrical system and its modules.

-For this project, I found the Wiring Diagram, which mentioned two critical pieces of information:
+For this project, I found the Wiring Diagram, which mentioned three critical pieces of information:
 1. Powertrain CAN (Engine) and Comfort CAN (windows, doors, lights...).
 2. The COMFORT CAN bus **bitrate is 500kbps**.
 3. The `a-can-h` (CAN High) and `a-can-l` (CAN Low) wires have the following colors: **orange/black** and **orange/brown**, respectively.